polospeter/KU-Computational-Statistics/README.md

 The course covered the following topics:

-- Maximum-likelihood and numerical optimization.
+- Maximum-likelihood and numerical optimization
 - The EM-algorithm.
 - Stochastic optimization algorithms.
 - Simulation algorithms and Monte Carlo methods.